swekunche/ItemCatalog/README.txt

-To run this final project
+To run this Item Catalog project

 1. Navigate to the Full-Stack-Foundations/Lesson-4/Final-Project directory inside the vagrant environment